mnylc/mnylc.github.io/pages/members.md

 TCI College of Technology
 Teachers College/ Columbia University
 The Frick Collection
-The Chancellor Robert R Livingston Masonic Library
+The Chancellor Robert R. Livingston Masonic Library
 The Grolier Club of New York
 The Morgan Library & Museum
 The Winthrop Group, Inc.